We would like to give you a deep and personal welcome to Belfast Bible College.

 The college has continued to expand and the campus has grown over the years, with new buildings being added as student numbers have increased.
 The college community has grown significantly in recent years and now has over 150 full–time students, as well as several hundred involved in part–time study.

-International students have attended the college from many different countries are a significant part of the college community, and usually make about 20% of our student body.
-This diversity is a crucial and unique dimension of the Belfast Bible College educational experience, particularly for local students as we seek to create and international perspective in a local context.
+International students have attended the college from many different countries.
+They are a significant part of the college community, and usually make up about 20% of our student body.
+This diversity is a crucial and unique dimension of the Belfast Bible College educational experience, particularly for local students as we seek to create an international perspective in a local context.
 We give thanks to God for His faithfulness since the college began, and we look to Him for the future.

-The College has a dedicated Board of Directors who meet regularly to provide oversight and direction.
+The College has a dedicated Board of Directors which meets regularly to provide oversight and direction.
 We are thankful to have such an experienced group to invest in our strategic leadership.